-The following example illustrates the use of the MP initialization protocol to initialize IA-32 processors in an MP system after the BSP and APs have been established.
-This code runs on IA-32 processors that use MP initialization protocol.
-This includes P6 Family processors, Pentium 4 processors and Intel Xeon processors (with or without Intel[®] Hyper-Threading Technology support).
+The following example illustrates the use of the MP initialization protocol used to initialize processors in an MP system after the BSP and APs have been established.
+The code runs on Intel 64 or IA-32 processors that use a protocol.
+This includes P6 Family processors, Pentium 4 processors, Intel Core Duo, Intel Core 2 Duo and Intel Xeon processors.

 The following constants and data definitions are used in the accompanying code examples.
-They are based on the addresses of the APIC registers as defined in Table 8-1.
+They are based on the addresses of the APIC registers defined in Table 8-1.